xdxie/WAS_WordArt-Segmentation/data_synthesis/README.md

-# (Step 1) Install
+## (Step 1) Install

 First create a new conda environment

     conda env create -f environment.yaml
     conda activate control

-Our ControlNet checkpoints for generating images with segmented artistic text can be downloaded from [our Hugging Face page](https://huggingface.co/datasets/AlanYeager/WAS).
-Make sure that checkpoint is put in "ControlNet/models" and [detectors](https://huggingface.co/lllyasviel/ControlNet/tree/main/) are put in "ControlNet/annotator/ckpts".
+The trained ControlNet checkpoint for generating images with artistic text masks can be downloaded from [Hugging Face page](https://huggingface.co/datasets/AlanYeager/WAS).
+Ensure that the checkpoint is placed in "ControlNet/models" and the [detectors](https://huggingface.co/lllyasviel/ControlNet/tree/main/) are placed in "ControlNet/annotator/ckpts".

 ## (Step 2) Artistic Text Mask Generation

 Then generate text masks with scaling, rotation, and perspective transformation.
-Useful for synthetic data generation (e.g., OCR, detection, segmentation).

 1. **Prepare fonts**
    Put `.ttf` font files into the `fonts4mask/` folder.